Volunteer Reserves Service Medal: Description

 The medal is a silver oval, 38mm high and 32mm wide.
 The obverse depicts an image of the monarch.
 The reverse has the words, in five lines, FOR SERVICE IN THE VOLUNTEER RESERVES, above a sprig of oak leaves and acorns.
 The medal is suspended from a ribbon that represents each of the services with narrow stripes of dark blue, scarlet and light blue in the centre (for the Navy, Army and Air Force, respectively) separated by a thin strip of yellow from dark green bands (representing the Reserves) at each edge.
-Members of the Honourable Artillery Company receive the same medal but with their own ribbon.
+Members of the Honourable Artillery Company receive the same medal but with their ribbon.

 Criteria

-The VRSM is awarded after 10 years' qualifying service in the Volunteer Reserves, although service in the Regular forces before joining the Reserves may count towards the qualifying period.
-However, a maximum of five years’ Regular service can be counted and this service is counted as half qualifying time.
-A clasp is awarded for each additional 5 years' service.
+The VRSM is awarded after 10 years of qualifying service in the Volunteer Reserves, although service in the Regular forces before joining the Reserves may count towards the qualifying period.
+However, a maximum of five years of regular service can be counted and this service is counted as half qualifying time.
+A clasp is awarded for each additional 5 years service.

 "VR" post-nominal letters

 It was announced on 26 March 2015 by the Secretary of State for Defence, Michael Fallon, that Volunteer Reservists may use the post-nominal letters "VR" after 10 years' service, back-dated to 1999.
 As the post-nominal recognition is available after a straight 10 years' service, reservists may find themselves entitled to use "VR" before the qualifying period and eligibility criteria for the VRSM have been achieved.
 The VRSM and the post-nominals VR are therefore not directly connected.

-The postnominals "VR" should follow after the post-nominal letters denoting the grant of any state Honour or decoration, or educational or professional qualification.
+The postnominals "VR" should follow the post-nominal letters denoting the grant of any state Honour or decoration, or educational or professional qualification.